South Carolina Medical Malpractice Lawyers

 How much is my medical malpractice claim worth?

 No attorney can tell you from the start what your claim is worth, because many medical malpractice claims lead to catastrophic injuries.
 When healthcare providers make mistakes, victims of medical injury could find their lives changed forever.
 They might not be able to walk or move normally ever again.
 They might not be able to work.
+When the victims are children, the mistakes could affect their cognitive, emotional, and physical development permanently.
 And in certain extreme cases, medical errors can result in death, in which case your family might have grounds for a wrongful death lawsuit in South Carolina.
 To understand the extent of your injuries, you will need to speak with an experienced attorney who can review and assess your case.

-McGowan, Hood & Felder, LLC, has a well-earned reputation throughout the country for being honest, hard-working lawyers who deliver results.
+McGowan, Hood, Felder & Phillips, LLC, has a well-earned reputation throughout the country for being honest, hard-working lawyers who deliver results.
 We understand the emotional and financial toll of such cases can be extremely high.
 When you need to take strong, immediate legal action to obtain the compensation you need, we can help.

 Learn more about filing a medical malpractice lawsuit in South Carolina

 Don’t underestimate the seriousness of your medical malpractice case.
 Don’t simply assume that insurance companies will take care of everything.
 Doctors and hospitals will often hire entire teams of lawyers to defend their actions.
-You can fight back with McGowan, Hood & Felder, LLC, at your side.
+You can fight back with McGowan, Hood, Felder & Phillips, LLC, at your side.
 If you or a loved one has suffered harm because of a medical care provider, contact us or call us today at 803-327-7800 for a free case review.
 Let us level the playing field.

 - Jury Awards $17.6 Million Medical Malpractice Verdict for Overprescribing Opioid Pain Killers

-- McGowan, Hood & Felder Obtains $13.75 Million Medical Malpractice Verdict against Aiken Regional Medical Centers for SC Client
+- McGowan, Hood, Felder & Phillips Obtains $13.75 Million Medical Malpractice Verdict against Aiken Regional Medical Centers for SC Client

 - Johnny Felder and Steve Welch Obtain $1.1 Million Medical Malpractice Verdict against Self Regional Medical Center, Dr. Mark Robirds, and Greenwood Internal Medicine, LLC